jelly/cockpit/test/NEW.md

 An overview of the directories:

-* browser - everyone required for Testing Farm (TF) tests using Packit
+* browser - everything required for Testing Farm (TF) tests using Packit
 * common - our test library, used in all Cockpit sub projects
 * data - test data for integration tests
 * pytest - Cockpit bridge unit tests